The University offers a wide range of support for students with disabilities.

 Help with registration

 Special arrangements can be made for students who, due to a disability, cannot register online.
-Please contact the Enquiries Team or call them on 0121 414 3091.
+Please contact the Student Information Team or call them on 0121 414 3091.